-For the purpose of this policy, the term purchase order or contract shall mean any purchase order, contract agreement, lease, or other pledge or encumbrance, wherein the School Board is obligated to pay a sum of money in consideration of its receipt of any goods or products whether tangible or intangible, or services, except services performed by employees in the course of their employment with the Board, and travel reimbursements which are excluded from the scope of this policy.
+For the purpose of this policy, the term contract shall mean any contract agreement, lease, or other pledge or encumbrance, and the term purchase order shall mean a purchase order on a form approved and signed by the Superintendent.
+In the case of both a contract and a purchase order the School Board is obligated to pay a sum of money in consideration of its receipt of any goods or products whether tangible or intangible, or services, except services performed by employees in the course of their employment with the Board, and travel reimbursements which are excluded from the scope of this policy.
 In determining whether a purchase exceeds any applicable threshold dollar value stated in this policy, including the value requiring competitive bidding, it shall be improper to breakout into separate purchase orders any goods or services or combination of goods or services, which should reasonably be viewed as a single acquisition at the time of the initial purchase order.